Refref18/CMPE591_HOMEWORK3/README.md

 ## Introduction

 In this homework, we aim to train a robot to push an object to a desired position using reinforcement learning methods.
-The primary focus of this task is to implement and train a Vanilla Policy Gradient (REINFORCE) model.
+The primary focus of this task is to implement and train a Vanilla Policy Gradient (REINFORCE) model as well as Actor Critic Model.
 I used gymnasium environment for fast training.

 ## Approach: Vanilla Policy Gradient (REINFORCE)